ftauth/sdk-dart/ftauth_flutter/example/README.md

-# example
+# sso_module_example

-Demonstrates how to use the ftauth_flutter plugin.
+Demonstrates how to use the sso_module plugin.

 ## Getting Started